MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 - Retrieving and applying updated provisioning metadata

-**Note**
+> [!NOTE]
-Windows 8, Windows 8.1, and Windows 10 do not include an SMS app with the operating system so a mobile broadband app or a third-party SMS app to which the operator gives privileged access is needed in order to display SMS messages to the user.
+> Windows doesn't include an SMS app with the operating system so a mobile broadband app or a third-party SMS app to which the operator gives privileged access is needed in order to display SMS messages to the user.

- **Note**
+ > [!NOTE]
-Building a mobile broadband app with SMS support is necessary to show notification UI to the end user when text messages are received, which may be required to conform to regulatory requirements or best practices in certain markets.
+> Building a mobile broadband app with SMS support is necessary to show notification UI to the end user when text messages are received, which may be required to conform to regulatory requirements or best practices in certain markets.

  SMS functionality is available to mobile broadband apps, UWP apps that are given privileged access to mobile network operators, UWP apps that are given privileged access by the PC OEM (if the mobile broadband device is embedded in the PC), or the mobile broadband device IHV (if the mobile broadband device is removable).
 Mobile network operators and the PC OEM (or the mobile broadband device IHV) specify privileged apps through service metadata.
 For more information about service metadata, see [Using metadata to configure mobile broadband experiences](using-metadata-to-configure-mobile-broadband-experiences.md).